UO-CIS211/lineapprox/README.md

 This is intended to be a programming exercise near the beginning of CIS 211, which spans the end of ACM CS1 and ACM CS2 in the ACM curriculum.
-It is primarily an exercise in divide-and-conquer problem solving using recursion, and secondarily an exercise in design of classes and objects.
+It is partly an introduction to classes and objects (without inheritance), and partly an exercise in  divide-and-conquer problem solving using recursion.
+For many students it may also be a first experience working on a project that involves several source files, although they only need to make changes to one.

 ## Manifest